 Disability Access Symbols

-These 12 disability access symbols should be used to promote and publicize access for people with disabilities.
+These 12 disability access symbols from the Graphic Artist Guild should be used to promote and publicize access for people with disabilities.

 Local American Sign Language Interpreters